 What Does Stock Flower Symbolize?

-The stock flower is a beautiful plant that is prized for its cloying scent, its attractive blossoms, and other physical characteristics.
-However, it also has deep symbolism.
+Ultimately, the stock flower is a beautiful plant that is prized for its cloying scent, its attractive blossoms, and other physical characteristics.

 The stock flower can also be used to symbolize dedication (particularly spiritual dedication), connection to the rest of the world, or the ability to achieve paradise on earth.